Syracuse Orange vs. Clemson Tigers Odds, Analysis, College Football Betting Pick

 Smart betting pick

 The Orange upset the Tigers last year 27-24 as 24-point underdogs, and they're a better team now than they were then.
-Clemson, meanwhile, may well still win this game but playing at home means the spread is probably inflated.
-Smart money sides with Syracuse and the points.
+Clemson, meanwhile, may well still win this game, but playing at home means the spread is probably inflated.
+The smart money sides with Syracuse and the points.

 College football betting trends